 South Carolina residents looking for a Medicare Supplement Insurance plan need to first look at their specific coverage needs to determine what Medigap plans they should consider.

 Most Popular Medicare Supplement Insurance Plans in South Carolina

-As reported by AHIP, among those who selected a Medigap plan, the majority (58.6%) choose Plan F, 18.1% select Plan G while 9% are enrolled in Plan N. Below is the breakdown of the number of South Carolina enrollees by Medigap plan type.
+As reported by AHIP, 281,236 South Carolina beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of South Carolina enrollees by Medigap plan type.